LutherJolliff/maven-demo-app/README.md

 # Multi-module Apache Maven example

-This project imports JaCoCo's aggregate XML report to be able to report coverage across modules as well as unit test coverage inside the module.
+Originally, this project imports JaCoCo's aggregate XML report to be able to report coverage across modules as well as unit test coverage inside the module.
 For a basic example see [basic maven project](../maven-basic/README.md).

+This project now exists as both a Shipyard standard for Sonarqube scanning and a fun Java app for deployment testing.

 ## Usage